sjanota/lysfptsfgg/packages/1-function-composition/Readme.md

 )
 ```

 Let's add filtering by age.
 We can declare a `filterNonadultUsers` and use it without diving into implementation.
-That will help us on same level of abstraction and avoid extending responsibility of our function at hand.
+That will help us stay on the same level of abstraction without diving into too much details.

 ```typescript
 declare const filterNonadultUsers = (users: User[]) => User[]